Prosecution Results

 Sexual

-R v [anonymised to protect the victim's identity], 2025, Luton Crown Court – prosecuted a father for multiple rapes and other serious sexual offences against his daughter.
-Guilty pleas to 31 rapes and several other associated offences.
+R v [anonymised to protect the victim's identity], 2025, Luton Crown Court – successfully prosecuted a father for 31 rapes and other serious sexual offences against his daughter, and possession of indecent images of children.

 R v Barney, 2024, Reading Crown Court – prosecuted the sentence with a Newton hearing over a resisted application for a SHPO.
-The defendant had pleaded guilty to possession of extreme pornography beyond the 2008 law change, but as regards recent IIOC on his computer he avoided charge by blaming a by-then disappeared-housemate.
-By focussing on evidence that post-dated the defendant's claims as to when the housemate left, Damian disproved the defendant's denial of being responsible for that IIOC, and persuaded the judge that the SHPO was both necessary and proportionate.
+The defendant had pleaded guilty to possession of extreme pornography beyond the 2008 law change, but as regards recent indecent images of children (IIOC) on his computer he avoided charge by blaming a by-then disappeared-housemate.
+By focussing on evidence that post-dated the defendant's claims as to when the housemate left, Damian disproved the defendant's denial of being responsible for that IIOC, and persuaded the judge that the SHPO was both necessary and proportionate, which was essential in order to have the defendant added to the Sex Offenders' Register.

 Dishonesty